Average Weather at Bicycle Lake Army Airfield California, United States

 The predominant average hourly wind direction at Bicycle Lake Army Airfield varies throughout the year.

 The wind is most often from the west for 8.3 months, from February 17 to October 26, with a peak percentage of 68% on June 16.
 The wind is most often from the north for 3.7 months, from October 26 to February 17, with a peak percentage of 53% on January 1.

 To characterize how pleasant the weather is at Bicycle Lake Army Airfield throughout the year, we compute two travel scores.

-The tourism score favors clear, rainless days with perceived temperatures between 65°F and 80°F. Based on this score, the best time of year to visit Bicycle Lake Army Airfield for general outdoor tourist activities is from early June to late September, with a peak score in the third week of August.
+The tourism score favors clear, rainless days with perceived temperatures between 65°F and 80°F. Based on this score, the best time of year to visit Bicycle Lake Army Airfield for general outdoor tourist activities is from early June to late September, with a peak score in the last week of August.